 This course will provide students with a general introduction to navigating the path toward college and making informed personal choices.
-These sessions will challenge students to explore components that help make those decisions more strategically to achieve desired outcomes. provide critical information that will help inform personal choices for a successful college tenure.
+These sessions will challenge students to explore components that help make those decisions more strategically to achieve desired outcomes.
+The class will provide critical information that will help inform personal choices for a successful college tenure.